Explore the maze of Regensburg’s small streets and you’ll be lost in perpetual time travel.

 Cruise to Walhalla

 About 12 kilometres along the river from Regensburg is a rather striking monument perched up on one of the banks – the enormous neoclassical temple called Walhalla.
-It was built in the 19th century by King Ludwig I to honour distinguished people in Germany history (including politicians, scientists, and artists).
+It was built in the 19th century by King Ludwig I to honour distinguished people in German history (including politicians, scientists, and artists).

 A nice way to get there is by boat, and there are cruises from Regensburg to Walhalla that you can join.
 The boat trips can also be extended to the small wine-growing region of Bach, if you like.